Almond Flour Banana Muffins

 These light and fluffy Almond Flour Banana Muffins taste like banana bread in a muffin!
 This recipe is made gluten-free, grain-free, and dairy-free.
-Both kids and adults love these yummy muffins.
+Both kids and adults love these yummy muffins that are made without milk.

 If you love my Banana Bread recipe, then you will love these almond flour banana muffins!
 Sweetened with ripe bananas and maple syrup, they’re loaded with banana flavor and crunchy walnuts.

 They make a great grab-and-go breakfast for busy mornings.
-I hope you love this almond flour recipe using simple ingredients.
+I hope you love this almond flour recipe using simple ingredients and no grains, dairy, or gluten.

-Bananas sweeten up the muffins naturally and give them banana flavor without too much added sugar.
-The bananas also add moisture and replace the need for coconut oil or butter in the muffins.
+• Bananas sweeten up the muffins naturally and give them banana flavor without too much added sugar.
+The bananas also add moisture and replace the need for coconut oil, milk, or butter in the muffins.

-Maple syrup adds extra sweetness without any refined cane sugar.
+• Maple syrup is a great natural sweetener that is perfect when you’re cutting back on refined sugars.
 I normally love using coconut sugar, but the maple syrup is the liquid sweetener for this recipe.
 See my list of the best sugar substitutes when you’re watching your sugar intake.

 Recipe Steps